AmpersandTarski/RAP/docs/deployment-kubernetes.md

 ### Check prerequisites

-The following programs / APIs / SDKs should be installed in your system.
+To deploy RAP on Kubernetes, the following programs / APIs / SDKs should be installed in your system.

 - PowerShell
 - [GIT](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)